 Some of the reasons for this state of affairs regarding stockholders being able to vote for the CHALLENGERS (or not) is due to the choice we made not to do a regular postal mailing via ADP.
 We live now in an electronic world.
-We feel a requirement to do a separate mailing is an expensive impediment to making opposing proxy contests easy and affordable.
-We feel notification of an Internet challenging solicitation can be done using the company's Definitive Proxy statement disclosing the URL of the website where challenger proxy statements and proxy materials are located.
+In our opinion, we feel a requirement to do a separate mailing is an expensive impediment to making opposing proxy contests easy and affordable.
+We feel notification of an Internet challenging solicitation can be done using the company's Definitive Proxy statement disclosing the URL of the websites where the challenger proxy statement and proxy materials are located.
 After all, stockholders pay for all mailings by management of company proxy materials.